 display

 OPTIONAL.
-ASCII string value that specifies how the Authorization Server displays the authentication and consent user interface pages to the End-User.
+ASCII [RFC20] (Cerf, V., “ASCII format for Network Interchange,” October 1969.) string value that specifies how the Authorization Server displays the authentication and consent user interface pages to the End-User.
 The defined values are:

 page

 The Authorization Server SHOULD display the authentication and consent UI consistent with a full User Agent page view.
 If the display parameter is not specified, this is the default display mode.